-Burtt, along with Norman Reynolds (Production Designer for "The Empire Strikes Back"), give a full run down of the costume's parts and all of it's armaments and various weapons.
+Burtt, along with Norman Reynolds (Production Designer for "The Empire Strikes Back"), gives a full run down of the costume's parts and all of it's armaments and various weapons.
 They discuss the costume's planned color scheme, some the character's backstory and role in the galaxy, and even his purpose in the franchise.

-"They wanted a character that could make public appearances and I think Boba was kind of designed as a character, between 'Star Wars' and 'Empire', that they could, you know, get the public excited about something new."
+According to Burtt, they "wanted a character that could make public appearances and I think Boba was kind of designed as a character, between 'Star Wars' and 'Empire', that they could, you know, get the public excited about something new."

 The concept suit itself is impressively functional.
 All of the electronics on it work and flicker just as they do in the movie.
 The left gauntlet has a working flame thrower and Fett's trademark "rocket launcher".
 The right gauntlet came equipped with darts, a wrist laser, a working flashlight, and even a special effects toggle that would ignite the smoke 'thrusters' in the jetpack worn on the actor's back.
-Although the suit is completely white and sans the wookie scalps we are all so familiar with, it is very nearly identical to the one used on screen (minus the "Star Wars' beach towel-cape).
+Although the suit is completely white and sans the wookiee scalps we are all so familiar with, it is very nearly identical to the one used on screen (minus the "Star Wars' beach towel-cape).

-Check out the full video at.
+Check out the full video at